 (b) The Program ensures member safety safeguards while Members are participating on campus through Teachers College's full service proprietary Office of Public Safety, whose mission is to provide a safe and secure environment.
 Public Safety staff members operate 24 hours a day, 7 days a week providing security at both the academic and the residential buildings on campus.
 The Public Safety Central Information Center (CIC) is located in the Whittier Hall lobby.
 The phone number for the CIC is 212.678.3220.
 The Program also verifies the existence of safety safeguards at Members' service site.

 Applicants who wish to reapply may do so for the following year.
 The applicant may choose to reapply with the original application or may opt to send in updated materials.
-All applicants who wish to reapply must call the Peace Corps Fellows Program and speak to the Assistant Director or Director.
+All applicants who wish to reapply must contact the Peace Corps Fellows Program and speak to the Director or Assistant Director.